Because of the potential for moisture build-up indoors, evaporative coolers are not recommended for indoor use in humid climates.

 If you want to spend less than the cost of HVAC, room air conditioners can be mounted in a window frame.
 Even smaller portable units on wheels can stand on the floor near a window for intake and exhaust vents.

 The middle ground is comprised of evaporative coolers in a variety of different sizes.
 These may be used indoors or outdoors.
-Obviously, larger units are better for outdoor use and large spaces like warehouses.
+Larger units are better for outdoor use and large spaces like warehouses.
 Do you live in the right climate for an evaporative cooler?

 Evaporative coolers tend to work best when relative humidity is 60% or less.
 However, evaporative coolers can work in humid conditions when they are used in semi-outdoor (loading bays and docks, garages) and outdoor conditions for moisture evaporation.
 Because of the potential for moisture build-up indoors, an open window or door is required for use and not recommended for indoor use in humid climates.

-Usually fans employ circulating blades.
+Usually, fans employ circulating blades.
 Oscillation is a popular upgrade.
-Some modern totally silent fans are bladeless.
-A light breeze in the room typically gives the feeling of the temperature being cooler than it actually is.
-Fans do not actually cool the air.
-They circulate air to speed evaporation of human sweat on the skin surface, thereby cooling our bodies.
-Essentially, they turn our bodies into (not very efficient) evaporative coolers.
+Some modern silent fans are bladeless.
+A light breeze in the room typically gives the feeling of the temperature being cooler than it is.

-Battery-operated handheld fans, USB devices and desktop evaporative coolers are not designed to drop the temperature of an entire room.
-They offer convenient personal-space comfort up to about 19 inches (half meter) away from your face.
+Battery-operated handheld fans, USB devices, and desktop evaporative coolers are not designed to drop the temperature of an entire room.
+They offer convenient personal space comfort up to about 19 inches (half a meter) away from your face.
 They might be used next to a computer while working.
-Of course, you need to make certain that they do not blow away any papers on your desk.
+Of course, you need to make certain that they do not blow away any papers off your desk.

-A practical tip when it is warm is to stay hydrated by drinking plenty of fluids.
+When it is warm stay hydrated by drinking plenty of fluids.
 Water is better than diuretic caffeinated or alcoholic drinks.
 You can also open multiple windows—ideally on opposite ends of the room—to create a draft should there be any breeze.
-This also improves efficiency of fans as they circulate fresh air.
-If you are at home, taking a warm shown can bring down your body temperature and remove sticky perspiration.
-This should make you temporarily feel better.
-The Novelty section of this site offers small, portable fans.